How-To

 Editing Scoring Job Settings

-To edit the settings of a particular scoring job, first select the job to be edited from the comprehensive list of scoring jobs.
-Next, click the Selected Job menu, and then click Edit Settings.
+To edit the settings of a Scoring Job, select the job and click Edit Settings from the Selected Job menu or from the right click menu.
 Settings Tab In the Settings tab, make the following selections: - Model - Select the model that will be used to create scores.
-Each model in the library will also show whether it is in production or not next to the model's name. - Version - Select the version of the model to use for t...
+Each model in the library will also show whether it is in production or not next to the model's name. - Version - Select the version of the model to use for the scoring job. - For models not in production, all mod...

 Creating a Scoring Job